-- A course number for each course indicates whether it is a semester long course or part of a year long course.
-A 1000 numbered course indicates it is the first half of a year-long course; a 2000 numbered course indicates it is the second half of a year-long course, and a 3000 numbered course indicates it is a semester-long course.
-Students who register for year-long courses must include both the first and second semester numbers when registering. - Each course indicates the appropriate grade level. - Most semester-long courses have a credit value of .5, meaning a yearlong course is valued at 1 full credit.
-College in the Schools and Concurrent Enrollment courses have an increased credit value and are indicated prior to the course description. - Students and parents should be aware of course prerequisites and required supplies.
-Symbols indicate if a course is articulated with a vocational or two-year college or if a student can earn college credit after successfully completing the course (see above). - Symbols indicate courses with weighted grades. - Courses labeled as "honors" have a higher level of rigor; classes labeled as "advanced" (except Advanced Placement classes) move students more quickly through material.
-For example, Advanced Algebra II moves through all of Algebra II in one year rather than over two years.
-College Credit Opportunities Jordan High School offers opportunities for students to potentially earn college credit while attending high school.
+Jordan High School offers opportunities for students to potentially earn college credit while attending high school.
 Colleges and universities look favorably upon students who have challenged themselves in high school through a rigorous academic program.
 Advanced Placement, Concurrent Enrollment, and College in the Schools courses present curriculums that are the same as courses taught on college campuses; therefore, students must understand they are significantly more difficult than a high school course.
 At the conclusion of these courses, students may qualify for college credit so students are expected to think, analyze, and produce at a college level.
 Additionally, they require significantly more work outside of class than regular high school courses.
 Therefore, students should consider not only their own academic background and commitment, but also their overall course load, job responsibilities and cocurricular activities when deciding to register for these courses.
-Students who choose to take three Advanced Placement, Concurrent Enrollment, and College in the Schools courses during one semester will be allowed to have two study halls.
+Students who choose to take Advanced Placement, Concurrent Enrollment, and College in the Schools courses during one semester will be allowed to have two study halls.
 College credit courses will be given 1.0 Jordan High School Credit for every 4.0 College credits.

 Post-Secondary Enrollment Options (PSEO): Postsecondary Enrollment Options (PSEO) is a program that allows 10th-, 11th- and 12th-grade students to earn both high school and college credit while still in high school, through enrollment in and successful completion of college-level, nonsectarian courses at eligible participating postsecondary institutions.
-Most PSEO courses are offered on the campus of the postsecondary institution; some courses are offered online.
-Each participating college or university sets its own requirements for enrollment into the PSEO courses.
-Eleventh and 12th-grade students may take PSEO courses on a full- or part-time basis; 10th graders may take one career/ technical PSEO course.
+PSEO courses may be offered in person and online.
+The formats could be synchronous, asynchronous or hybrid.
+This will be indicated in the college registration guide Each participating college or university sets its own requirements for enrollment into the PSEO courses.
+Eleventh and 12th-grade students may take PSEO courses on a fullor part-time basis; 10th graders may take one career/technical PSEO course.
 If they earn at least a grade of C in that class, they may take additional PSEO courses.
 There is no charge to PSEO students for tuition, books or fees for items that are required to participate in a course.
 Students must meet the PSEO residency and eligibility requirements and abide by participation limits specified in Minnesota Statutes, section 124D.09.
 Funds are available to help pay transportation expenses for qualifying students to participate in PSEO courses on college campuses.
 Schools must provide information to all students in grades 8-11 and their families by March 1, every year.
-Students must notify their school by May 30 if they want to participate in PSEO for the following school year.
+Students must notify their school by May 1 if they want to participate in PSEO for the following school year.
 For current information about the PSEO program, visit the Minnesota Department of Educations Postsecondary Enrollment Options (PSEO) webpage.

 Procedures for Students to Follow: